How To Reduce Tension And Free Yourself From Muscle Stiffness

 Before you can correct your posture and get out of those tense and out of alignment postures you will first have to know which one you are.

-When most people try to correct their posture,
+When most people try to correct their posture, for what they think is good posture, they usually get it all wrong.

 What people tend to do is, when they try to shift out of slouched or zig zag types of postures, they lift up their chest, pull their shoulders back, or they try to physically pull themselves up.